Longtime tensions over federal wetlands rule return in U.S. House WOTUS hearing - NewsBreak

 “If you make the programs workable, if you cut red tape, my fellow farmers and ranchers will raise their hand and walk through the door of their USDA office and say they want to put more conservation on the ground,” he said.

-The post Longtime tensions over federal wetlands rule return in U.S. House WOTUS hearing appeared first on Alaska Beacon .
+The post Longtime tensions over federal wetlands rule return in U.S. House WOTUS hearing appeared first on Arkansas Advocate .

 Comments / 0